Ashlalala/aajonusnet/md/Books/Beneficial Home Baths.md

 tablespoons avocado.

 After the bath, the bather will be weak.
 The bather should move slowly from the bath, and sit to dry.
-Bundle in very warm natural clothing and take a 30 – 45minute easy walk.
+Bundle in very warm natural clothing and take a 30 – 45 minute easy walk.

 The hot bath routine above works by instigating the healing cycle that relaxes